-- 1. Go to Video > Stream.

-- 2. Click in the live view.

-- 3. Select Video format H.264.

-- 4. Go to Video > Stream > General and increase Compression.

-- 5. Go to Video > Stream > Zipstream and do one or more of the following:
+- 1. Go to Video > Stream. - 2.
+Click in the live view. - 3.
+Select Video format AV1 if your device supports it.
+Otherwise select H.264. - 4.
+Go to Video > Stream > General and increase Compression. - 5.
+Go to Video > Stream > Zipstream and do one or more of the following:

-The Zipstream settings are used for both H.264 and H.265.
+The Zipstream settings are used for all video encodings except MJPEG.

 - Select the Zipstream Strength that you want to use. - Turn on Optimize for storage.
-This can only be used if the video management software supports B-frames. - Turn on Dynamic FPS.

-- Turn on Dynamic GOP and set a high Upper limit GOP length value.
+This can only be used if the video management software supports B-frames. - Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.